Generic $\mathfrak{gl}_2$-foams, web and arc algebras: Main proofs

-\begin{proof} The proof is done in complete analogy to the proof of \fullref{proposition:crazy-isomorphism}.
-We show that in each step the coefficient maps defined above for stacked diagrams intertwine the multiplication steps, i.e. in each step Equality \eqref{eq:show-me-please} holds true.
+The proof is done in complete analogy to the proof of \fullref{proposition:crazy-isomorphism}.
+We show that in each step the coefficient maps defined above for stacked diagrams intertwine the multiplication steps, i.e. in each step \eqref{eq:show-me-please} holds true.
 Since the coefficient map is only modified slightly, it is clear that all arguments for the non-nested merge and non-nested split are valid in the exact same way as before.
-For the nested cases the swap of exterior and interior of the inner circle $C_{\rm in}$ is more involved.
-We illustrate this by giving the proof for the nested merge situation.
+For the nested cases the swap of exterior and interior of the inner circle $C_{\rm in}$ is more involved and we need some preparatory lemmas which also establish \fullref{remark:new-coeff-intertwines} and \fullref{lemma:signs-are-constant-next}.

-\openqed \textbf{Nested merge.} Two nested circles $C_{\rm out}$ and $C_{\rm in}$ are merged into one circle $C$.
-As in the proof of \fullref{proposition:crazy-isomorphism}, the notion of exterior and interior swaps for the nested circle $C_{\rm in}$.
-Overall the situation is similar in the sense that the cup-cap pair involved in the surgery is of the form $\icup$\,-\,$\ecap$ or of the form $\ecup$\,- $\icap$.
-That is, we have